6 E-commerce startups from Hong Kong that raised funds

 The startup had also secured a total of US$6 million in a seed round from Golden Gate Ventures, Bluebell Group, MindWorks Ventures, 500 Startups and Sazerac Group.
 The 2 round of funding brings Grana’s total disclosed funding at US$16 million.

 Launched in October 2014 by Luke Grana and Pieter Paul Wittgen, Grana is an international E-Commerce platform that sells wardrobe essentials to customers across 67 countries from its warehouse in Hong Kong.
-Other than the warehouse, the startup also set up a fitting room in Hong Kong where customers can try on their entire range of clothing and find the perfect fit.
+Other than the warehouse, the startup also operates 15 pop-up showrooms in Hong Kong, Singapore, the United States and Australia, where customers can try on their entire range of clothing and find the perfect fit.

-SHOPLINE, a B2B E-Commerce software platform for merchants in Asia, has secured an undisclosed amount of funding in pre-series A round in May 2016 from Alibaba Entrepreneurship Fund.
-Alibaba Entrepreneurship Fund also invested in YEECHOO and GoGoVan in the same round of investment.
+SHOPLINE, a B2B E-Commerce software platform for merchants in Asia, has secured an undisclosed amount of funding in pre-series A round in May 2016 from Alibaba Hong Kong Entrepreneurs Fund.
+Alibaba Hong Kong Entrepreneurs Fund also invested in YEECHOO and GoGoVan in the same round of investment.

 Prior to the pre-series A round, the startup has also secured US$1.2 million seed funding from investors including 500 Startups, Ardent Capital, SXE Ventures, East Ventures, and COENT Venture Partners in February 2015.